Ericsson/codechecker/docs/user_guide.md

                         simple calls to 'g++' or 'clang++' or 'make', but a more complex command, or the call of a custom script file is also supported.
-  -q, --quiet-build     Do not print the output of the build tool into the
+  -q, --quiet           Do not print the output of the build tool into the
                         output of this command.
   --verbose {info,debug,debug_analyzer}
                         Set verbosity level. (default: info)